leavanh/Stance_Prediction/README.md

         └── bibliography.bib                    # bibtex entries for the references
 ```

+## How to use this repository

 There are two virtual environments needed as some packages have different dependencies.
-The following files use the packages from the semantic search environment: ``isbert_utils, BERT_Flow_utils.py, BERT_Flow.py, get_data.py, ISBERT.py, new_embedding.py, SBERT_BERT_Flow.py, SBERT_whitening.py, SBERT.py, SBERTWK_utils.py, similarity_search.py, summarize.py, whitening.py``.
+The following files use the packages from the semantic search environment: ``isbert_utils, BERT_Flow_utils.py, BERT_Flow.py, get_data.py, ISBERT.py, new_embedding.py, SBERT_BERT_Flow.py, SBERT_whitening.py, SBERT.py, SBERTWK_utils.py, SBERTWK.py, similarity_search.py, summarize.py, whitening.py``.
 The scripts that are used to fit the ELECTRA and BERT models ``bert.py, electra.py, fit_models.py`` and to visualize the results ``visualize_results.py`` use the other virtual environment.

-Explain what to do for the semantic search
-Explain what to do to fit models.
+In order to apply the semantic search methods to the party manifestos first the models have to be trained.
+To do this run the scripts ``BERT_Flow.py, ISBERT.py, SBERT_BERT_Flow.py, SBERT_whitening.py, SBERT.py, SBERTWK.py, whitening.py``.
+This trains the models and computes the embeddings for all the sentences in the party manifestos.
+In ``get_data.py`` these embeddings are then used to find the 5 most semantically similar sentences for each query. ``get_data.py`` also prepares the different inputs.
+Only the summary with IGEL is done in a different script, ``summarize.py``. ``fit_models.py`` fits the BERT and ELECTRA models using the different inputs (please remember to change to a different venv).
+In order to plot the results run ``visualize_results.py``.